 In the Marist way, our leadership is based on a servant model which is leading by caring and doing.
 Acts of servant leadership bring about self-awareness through helping others.
 "Give and it will be given to you" Luke 6:38.

 Servant leaders, like Christ:

 - TRUST their followers

 - Have EARNED respect

 - Set the standards by EXAMPLE

-- Promote TEAM spirit

-- Use their heads but also their HEARTS

-- Help realise their followers' DREAMS
+- Help realise their followers' DREAMSHave OPEN minds

-- Have OPEN minds